open-contracting/standard/standard/docs/en/implementation/organization_referece.md

 # Organization References

-Multiple organization can be part of a procurement process, and sometimes the same organization may have multiples roles in the same process, for example a supplier can be first a tenderer and then become a supplier.
+During a contracting process many parties can be involved in it.
+Some times the same party may have multiples roles.
+For example a supplier can be first a tenderer and then become a supplier.

-To avoid data repetition, since OCDS 1.1, there is a `parties` array where all the parties involved in the procurement process must be in with the whole information about itself, as its `contactPoint`, `identifier`, etc. And each time an Organization is mentioned in the data, you should use an `OrganizationReference` object to **reference** an existing Organization.
+To avoid data repetition, since OCDS 1.1, there is a parties array where the information about all the parties is set.
+And then, when you need to **reference** one of these parties you use a OrganizationReference object.
+This object includes just the name and id of it instead of its whole data again.

 # Worked Example